fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 }
 ```

-We can now conveniently, without parameter definitions, start the json-server from the project root directory with the command
+We can now conveniently, without parameter definitions, start the json-server from the project root directory with the command:

 ```js
 npm run server